 Check out this Mother’s Day idea from The Dollar Tree.
 On a recent trip to The Dollar Tree, I found a few really great materials we could easily use to make a cheap, simple, and fun Mother’s Day gift.
 Keep in mind that these items may be seasonal, therefore not available year-round.
 You could also look for similar materials elsewhere.

 Mother’s Day Gift Idea Supplies

 Grab the following items.
 (These items cost me $10 and we had enough for 21 students PLUS.)

 Don’t make the same mistake I did.
 I assumed I would need two bags of potting soil, but one of these bags was more than enough.
-Additionally, I also had plenty of the seed mix.
+Additionally, I also had plenty of seed mix.
 I could easily share the materials I purchased with another teacher and classroom.

 Also, you could easily substitute out the wildflower seeds for another type of flower or vegetable.
 Either of these substitutions could make incredible Mother’s Day gifts.

 Students Can Decorate the Pots

-Next, students can decorate the pots of you would like.
+Next, students can decorate the pots if they would like.
 This can be a simple project or more elaborate.
 I usually do the student’s name and year and we write a K for Kindergarten.
 I like the simple, planned pots over a decorated one.
 What a simple mother’s day gift.

 Students Assemble the Pots

 Now, allow your students to put together their Mother’s Day gift idea pot.
 After their name and year are placed on it, students can assemble their pots.

 To do this, I called my students over to me one or two at a time.
 I placed a small amount of potting soil in a throwaway cup.
 Then, the student dumps their cup of soil into the pot.
 Next, they sprinkle the seeds on top.